Skip to main content

 });

-Events are automatically batched and sent every 5 seconds.
+Events are automatically batched and sent.
 You don’t need to manually flush.

 Use Remote Config